 Given the non-compliance of the proposed development with Part 2.5 and 6.4.7 of the DCP it is considered that the development is not in the public interest, would dominate the streetscape, is not suitable for the R1 General Residential zone and if approved would set a precedent for visually prominent garages within the zone.
 The proposed garage with a 4.2m wall height and 5.172m ridge height exceeds the maximum designated DCP wall and ridge heights of 3m and 4.5m by 40% and 15% respectively.
 The exceedance of the maximum wall height for the zone is a considerable variation to the control.
-Justification provided for the variation of the wall height by the applicant for the storage of a large high heavy vehicle (bus approximately 11m long) in a residential area is not in keeping with such area.
+The proposed variation to the wall height to facilitate the garaging of a large heavy motor home vehicle (approximately 11m long) is not in keeping with this residential area.

-The industrial design of the garage with high walls and ridge and single 4.2m high by 3m wide roller door in the middle of the 10m long front elevation is not in keeping with the existing residential garages in the area.
+The industrial scale of the proposed garage with high walls and ridge and single 4.2m high by 3m wide roller door in the middle of the 10m long front elevation is not in keeping with the existing residential garages in the area.